 - Administrative requirements designed to ensure that limited financial, facility, staff, and participant resources are appropriately allocated to individual projects or groups of projects;

 - Substantive peer review requirements designed to promote sound research design and scientific integrity in any University research.

 All sponsored projects must be approved both at the local academic unit level and through ORSP.
 This is accomplished through eResearch.
 In addition, through eResearch, the academic units may require that any individual projects or categories of projects, regardless of sponsorship, be approved at the unit level before they are initiated.
 IRBs may withhold approvals pending confirmation of approval or receipt of additional information (or both) from the academic unit and from other review units at the University or at other performance sites.

 Each of the University's IRBs sits within an administrative structure that provides the resources for and oversees the general operation of the IRB.
 The Medical School provides resources and administrative support for IRBMED.
-UMOR provides resources and administrative support for the IRB Health Sciences and Behavioral Sciences.
-The U-M Dearborn Office of the Provost provides resources and administrative support for the IRB-Dearborn.
+UMOR and U-M Dearborn provide resources and administrative support for the IRB Health Sciences and Behavioral Sciences.
 The U-M-Flint Office of the Associate Provost provides resources for the IRB-Flint.

 The business functions of the administrative units are separated from the ethics review function.
 The administrators of the units supporting each IRB are not involved in the day-to-day operations of the IRB review process.